-“You’ll figure it out,” Rodney Dangerfield informed a young, aspiring comedian that sought his counsel on how to succeed in their shared craft.
+“You’ll figure it out,” Rodney Dangerfield informed a young, aspiring standup comedian who sought his counsel on “something in comedy.”

-Some advice is more immediate, and usable.
-Major League Pitcher Randy Johnson once talked about a piece of advice fellow pitcher Nolan Ryan offered him.
-Nolan Ryan informed ‘The Big Unit’ that the finishing step of his pitching motion should end an inch further to the left.
-Randy said that that trivial piece of advice changed his career.
-He stated that he wouldn’t have accomplished half of what he did without that advice.
-He even went so far as to say that he owed Nolan Ryan a mighty debt for that career-changing piece of advice.
+Some advice is more obvious and usable.
+Major League Pitcher Randy Johnson once talked about some advice fellow pitcher Nolan Ryan offered him.
+Nolan informed “The Big Unit” that the finishing step of his pitching motion should end approximately one inch further to the left.
+Randy said that that presumably trivial piece of advice changed his whole career.
+He stated that he wouldn’t have accomplished half of what he did without it.
+He even went so far as to say he owed Nolan Ryan a lifelong debt for that career-changing piece of advice.
 Some of us have received such advice, but for most of us, advice is more oblique and requires personal interpretation.

-The best piece of advice I’ve ever heard combines an acknowledgment of the struggle to succeed with a notice that the recipients of such advice are going to have to find their own path to it.
-The best advice I’ve ever heard does not involve miracle cures, quick fixes, or the true path to instant success “that can be yours for one low installment of $9.99”.
-Most of the best pieces of advice I’ve ever heard, such as “You’ll figure out” how to be successful, are so obvious that the recipient often thinks that the adviser’s answer suggests that recipient of that advice wasted everyone’s time by asking the question.
+The best piece of advice I’ve ever heard combines an acknowledgment of the struggle to succeed with a notice that the recipients of such advice must find their own way to apply it.
+The best advice I’ve ever heard does not involve miracle cures, quick fixes, or the elusive true path to instant success “That can be yours for one low installment of $9.99!”
+Most of the best nuggets of information I’ve heard, such as “You’ll figure it out,” are so obvious that the recipient thinks they’ve wasted everyone’s time by asking the question.

-The “You’ll figure it out” piece of advice has an underpinning to it that suggests that there are no comprehensive methods to achieving true success.
-A struggling individual can learn the “how-to” steps from a training manual, and they can watch how others use such steps in their process.
-They can also study the various techniques and interpretations of those techniques that experts offer, and they can internalize the advice that everyone, and their brother offers, but at some point an individual that hopes to succeed will have to “figure it all out” for themselves … if they want to achieve true, individual success.
+The underpinning of “You’ll figure it out” suggests that there are no universal methods to achieving true individual success.
+A struggling individual can watch a how-to video or read a training manual.
+They can study the various expert techniques and the experts’ interpretations of those techniques.
+They can internalize the advice offered by everyone and their brother, but at some point, individuals who hope to achieve true success eventually have to figure it all out for themselves.

-Instant success is rare in the arts, as it is in every walk of life, but if an individual is lucky enough to be able to avoid having to “figure it out”, they’re apt to find that measure of success meaningless when compared to those that have struggled to carve out their own niche.
+Instant success is as rare in the arts as it is in every walk of life, but if an individual is lucky enough to avoid having to figure it out, they’re apt to find the level of success they achieve meaningless when compared to those who experience failure, adjust accordingly, and struggle to carve out their own niche.

-In the course of my employment, I’ve worked with a number of “flash in the pan” workers that didn’t have to bother with figuring anything out.
-These people considered themselves naturals.
-They were high-energy, fast-talking, glamour types focus so much energy to a new job that they burst out of the gate with thunderous resolve.
-Trainers and bosses love these people.
-“Look at Bret!” they say high-fiving Bret in the hall to inspire those around them to be more like Bret.
-The one thing these bosses and trainers often don’t see, or won’t admit, is that these high energy, fast talking, glamorous flash in the pan types often burn out after reaching immediate goals that define them as successful.
+In the course of my employment, I worked with a number of flash-in-the-pan employees who didn’t want to figure anything out.
+They considered themselves Tom-Cruise-in-shades naturals.
+They were the high-energy, fast-talking, glamour types who focused so much energy on their new job that they burst out of the gate to thunderous applause.
+Trainers and bosses love them.
+“Look at Bret!” they say, high-fiving Bret in the hall, hoping to inspire everyone within earshot to be more like Bret.
+The one thing the powers-that-be do not see, or won’t admit, is that these high-energy, fast-talking, glamorous, flash-in-the-pan types often burn out after reaching the immediate goals that define them as successful.

-Instant success, immediate gratification types are often the studs of the training class that can answer just about every question asked, and they often enter the training seminar with a number of quotes on success from the successful.
-They treat training as one would an athletic event, and they’re not afraid to do touchdown dances when after the release of the initial productivity numbers.
-They wear the clothes, and drive the car that fosters the image.
-They may even go so far as to get caught by the trainer, reading a “personal success” guide that some of them may read to chapter two, but most instant success, immediate gratification types aren’t built for the long-term.
+Those who experience a measure of instant success are often the darlings, or studs, of the training class.
+They can answer every question, and they often enter the training seminar with quotes on success from the famous and successful.
+They treat training as a competition, as one would an athletic event, and they’re not afraid to do touchdown dances soon after the release of the initial productivity numbers.
+They wear the clothes and drive the cars to foster the image.
+They may even go so far as to have someone in authority catch them reading a personal success guide that one of them may read to chapter two.
+Most of them won’t read that far, however, because most of them aren’t in it for the long-term.

-They’re bullet point people, and large idea people, that have no patience for the time it takes to figure out the minutiae that the rest of us will pine over in the agonizing trial and error process.
-Instant success types don’t “figure it out” in the manner Rodney Dangerfield advises, because they already have it figured out, or they have done so much to foster the image of one that already has it figured out that they don’t want to stain that image with new knowledge.
-They seek the “quick learner” perception, and most of what they attain after the “flurry to impress” stage, is knowledge that us dismissed as either “something they already knew” or inconsequential minutiae.
+Bullet-point, large idea minds have no patience for the time it takes to figure out the minutiae the rest of us will pine over in the agonizing trial-and-error process.
+The instantly successful don’t heed Rodney Dangerfield’s advice to “figure it out,” because they already have it figured out.
+Either that or they’ve done so much to foster the image of one who already has that they don’t want to stain that image with new knowledge.
+They seek the quick-learner perception, and most of what they attain after the flurry-to-impress stage lies in either the knowledge they dismiss as something they already knew or inconsequential minutiae.
 They just know what they know, and that’s enough for the show.

-These people are also not good at taking criticism, because most criticism calls for a restart, and they’re too smart for a restart.
-To be fair to them, some criticism is bestowed on quick learners by jealous types that enjoy having some form of authority on them, but some of it is constructive, and we all have to figure out which we’re receiving when that time comes.
+They are also not good at taking criticism, as most constructive criticism calls for a restart, and they’re much too smart for a restart.
+To be fair, some of this criticism is bestowed on quick learners by jealous types who enjoy feeling they have some authority on the subject, but some of that criticism is constructive.
+It falls upon all of us to figure out whether we are receiving helpful criticisms or competitive insults.
 Some criticism should make us wonder if we’re deluding ourselves with the belief that we’re as accomplished as we think.
-Some criticism will suggest that to find success in our craft, we may want to consider doing it like someone else.
-In some cases, they may even be right, for there’s nothing wrong with following a proven path to success.
-That advice could also be wrong or wrong for us, but we’ll have to figure that out too.
+Some suggests that to find success in our craft, we should humbly consider doing it like someone else.
+In some cases, the criticism is correct, for there’s nothing wrong with following a proven path to success.
+That advice can be right or wrong for us, but that is just something else we have to figure out.

-“Do you have any tips on how to keep writing?” a fellow once writer asked me.
-My first inclination was to tell him about a book I knew that covered this very topic.
-I empathized with the idea that writing has few immediate rewards, and I enjoyed the perception of being a writer that knows what he is talking about when it comes to writing.
-I didn’t read the book, in question, but I was sure it was loaded with ideas.
-“Keep post-it notes on hand, so you don’t miss out on those little inspirations that could turn into great ideas,” is one idea most of these books have.
-“Write stories about your life, for your life is an excellent cavern that can be mined for constant gems,” is another idea these books often have.
+“Do you have any tips on how to keep writing?” a fellow writer once asked me.
+My first inclination was to tell him about a book I knew that covers this very topic.
+I empathized with the idea that writing has few immediate rewards, and I enjoyed the perception of being a writer who knows what he is talking about when it comes to writing.
+I never read that book about writing, but I was sure it was loaded with all the usual ideas: “Keep Post-it notes on hand, so you don’t miss out on those little inspirations that could turn into great ideas.”
+Another solid idea they offer is, “Write a story that occurred in your life, for your life is an excellent cavern that can be mined for constant gems.”
 Then there is the ever present, “Read, read, and read some more.”
-I could’ve told this writer about this book, I haven’t read, but even if I had read it, and I found it invaluable to me, my recommendation would be half-hearted.
-This is based on the idea I have that true success in writing requires nuanced ingenuity and creativity that you’ll have to figure out for yourself, or you won’t, and if you don’t … go do something else.
-This idea would form my addendum to Dangerfield’s quote.
-“You’ll (either) figure it out,” or you won’t, and you’ll figure that out too.
+I could’ve told that writer about that book I never read, but even if I did take the time to read it and I found it invaluable to me, my recommendation would have been half-hearted.
+Experience has taught me that true success in writing requires nuanced ingenuity and creativity, and the writer has to figure these elements of the process out for themselves.
+If they don’t want to go through that time-consuming and laborious process, they should go do something else.
+This idea would form my addendum to Dangerfield’s quote: “You’ll [either] figure it out … or you won’t, and you’ll figure that out too.”